maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-Utilities.rst

 ::

-  gulong      hildon_helper_set_logical_font  (GtkWidget *widget,
-                                               const gchar *logicalfontname);
-  gulong      hildon_helper_set_logical_color (GtkWidget *widget,
-                                               GtkRcFlags rcflags,
-                                               GtkStateType state,
-                                               const gchar *logicalcolorname);
+  def set_logical_font(widget, logicalfontname)
+  def set_logical_color(widget, rcflags, state, logicalcolorname)

 These functions achieve to keep the set logical font or color by connecting to "style-set" signal.
 The returned signal identifier can be used to disconnect the signal.

-To set a logical color is necessary to pass in the GtkRcFlags and GtkStateType to indicate which color you want to modify.
-For example, to modify the foreground color of the widget during normal operations then set rcflags to GTK_RC_BG and state to GTK_STATE_NORMAL.
+To set a logical color is necessary to pass in the gtk.RcFlags and gtk.StateType to indicate which color you want to modify.
+For example, to modify the foreground color of the widget during normal operations then set rcflags to gtk.RC_BG and state to gtk.STATE_NORMAL.

 Finger Events
 =============